Danny467/https-github.com-javiersantos-AppUpdater.wiki./UpdateFrom.GITHUB.md

 ```

 ### Notes
-* You must have one published release (at least) in the provided repository, tagged as X.X.X or vX.X.X.
+* You must have one published release (at least) in the provided repository, tagged as X.X.X.X or vX.X.X.X.
 * Repo must be public.